fmmendes-app-challenges/border-radius-playground/README.md

 # Border-radius Playground

-In this app you can change one of eight values for the border-radius CSS property to create complex shapes and see in real-time how each one of them affects the box.
+In this app you can change the eight values for the border-radius CSS property to create complex shapes and see in real-time how each one of them affects the box.

 ## Live at: [border-radius.fmmendes.com](https://border-radius.fmmendes.com)